How To Inspect Your Home FoundationAugust 13, 2020 Baird Foundation Repair

 Start by walking both the exterior and interior perimeter of your home.
 Be on the lookout for any cracks or separation issues that you can see.
 This indicates that there was a shift in the foundation.
 If you spot a horizontal crack, it means that there is stress on the foundation.
 If you begin to notice that the cracks are growing in size, it’s time to call a foundation company to prevent any further damage or collapse.

 Also check for any buckling or bulging from the walls.
 This means that there is an uneven load on the foundation.
-Inside your home, also check the floor for bulging, which is also a sign of a shifting foundation.
+Inside your home, also check the floor for bulging or sinking, which is also a sign of a shifting foundation.

 While walking the perimeter, you may also notice cracks that are due to water damage.
 This is a sign of broken pipes or a leak in the foundation.
 Another issue could be standing water that causes the soil to shift and rot the wood in the home.